chvancooten/CloudLabsAD/README.md

 ### Deployment

 - Clone the repo to your Azure cloud shell.
-It conveniently has all you need (Ansible, Terraform, authenticated Azure command line)
+It conveniently has all you need (Terraform and an authenticated Azure provider).
+Alternatively, install and configure Terraform and the Azure provider yourself.
+Ansible is installed automatically as part of the provisioning process.
-- Copy `terraform.tfvars.example` to `terraform.tfvars` in the `Terraform` directory, and configure the variables appropriately
+- Copy `terraform.tfvars.example` to `terraform.tfvars` in the `Terraform` directory, and configure the variables appropriately.
-- In the same directory, run `terraform init`
+- In the same directory, run `terraform init`.
-- When you're ready to deploy, run `terraform apply` (or `terraform apply --auto-approve` to skip the approval check)
+- When you're ready to deploy, run `terraform apply` (or `terraform apply --auto-approve` to skip the approval check).

 Once deployment and provisioning have finished, the output variables (public IP / DNS name, administrative passwords, machine names, etc.) will be displayed.
 You are now ready to connect to the labs!